thiagoa/thiagoa.github.io/_posts/2014-11-07-too-many-private-methods.markdown

    which gives us access to regular Rails helpers.
 Take a look at the **search\_form** helper method to see how we are handling the context.

-2. The public methods are responsible for building the form inputs we need.
+2. The public methods are responsible for building the form inputs that we need.
 They use raw Rails form helpers.

 3. The methods **text_field** and **select** both find the input's value after submit.
-First they try to find it in the **options** hash; if it's not there, they look into the model, using a **get_filter_param** method (I will not show it here).
-   The only thing you need to understand is that the model keeps track of the last search performed, and accepts values from outside of the request params - if we wish to initialize the form with a default search we can, and the form still knows how to keep the state.
+First they try to find it in the **options** hash; if it's not there, they look into the model, using a **get_filter_param** method.
+I will not show it here, but the only thing you need to understand is that the model keeps track of the last performed search, and accepts values from outside of the request params - that way, if we wish to initialize the filter with default search params we can do so, and the form will still know how to build its state.
 Finally, if it doesn't find the value in the model, it looks for it in the request params.

 4. Both methods return the result of **inline\_labeled\_field**, which itself returns a complete field together with its label.
 We only need the inline layout for now.